Hibiscus Treats Hypertension, Urinary Tract Infections

 Nwachukwu DC, Aneke E, Nwachukwu NZ, Obika LF, Nwagha UI, Eze AA.
 Effect of Hibiscus sabdariffaon blood pressure and electrolyte profile of mild to moderate hypertensive Nigerians: A comparative study with hydrochlorothiazide.
 Niger J Clin Pract.
 2015 Nov-Dec;18(6):762-70. doi: 10.4103/1119-3077.163278.

-Herrera-Arellano A, Flores-Romero S, Chávez-Soto MA, Tortoriello J. Effectiveness and tolerability of a standardized extract from Hibiscus sabdariffa in patients with mild to moderate hypertension: a controlled and randomized clinical trial.
+Herrera-Arellano A, Flores-Romero S, Chávez-Soto MA, Tortoriello J. Effectiveness and tolerability of a standardized extract from Hibiscus sabdariffa in patients with hypertension: a controlled and randomized clinical trial.
 Phytomedicine.
 2004 Jul;11(5):375-82.

 Serban C, Sahebkar A, Ursoniu S, Andrica F, Banach M. Effect of sour tea (Hibiscus sabdariffa L.) on arterial hypertension: a systematic review and meta-analysis of randomized controlled trials.
 J Hypertens.
 2015 Jun;33(6):1119-27. doi: 10.1097/HJH.0000000000000585.